pmem/syscall_intercept/README.md

 is not truncated.

 *INTERCEPT_HOOK_CMDLINE_FILTER* -- when set, the library
-checks the contents of the /proc/self/cmdline file.
+checks the command line used to start the program.
-Hotpatching, and syscall intercepting is only done, if the last component of the first zero terminated string in /proc/self/cmdline matches the string provided in the environment variable.
+Hotpatching, and syscall intercepting is only done, if the last component of the command used to start the program is the same as the string provided in the environment variable.
 This can also be queried by the user of the library:
 ```c
 int syscall_hook_in_process_allowed(void);
 ```